elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 end
 ```

-With these changes, we will always set the `org_id` fields in our queries, unless we explicitly set `skip_org_id: true` when calling the repository.
-However, we are not done!
-There are some techniques that we can use to tighten up our multi tenant support, especially in regards to associations.
+With these changes, we will always set the `org_id` field in our Ecto queries, unless we explicitly set `skip_org_id: true` when calling the repository.
+The only remaining step is to make sure the `org_id` field is not null in your database tables and make sure the `org_id` is set whenever inserting into the database.

+To better understand how our database schema should look like, let's discuss some other techniques that we can use to tighten up multi tenant support, especially in regards to associations.

 ## Working with multi tenant associations